-After the 3rd ER visit the member will receive a communication reminding them of other alternative care considerations (Urgent Care etc.)
+After the 3rd ER visit the member will receive a communication reminding them of other alternative care considerations (Urgent Care etc)

 The penalty resets every calendar year.
-The penalty will be waived if the member contacts the UHC advocacy (advocate4me) team (call the number on the back of your ID card) within 7 days from the ER visit or is admitted into the hospital.
+The penalty will be waived if the member contacts the UHC advocacy (advocate4me) team (call the number on the back of your ID card) within 7 days from the ER visit.
 The penalty will only be applied to members over the age of 18 years old.

 If you are admitted to a Hospital as a result of an Emergency directly from the Emergency room, the Benefits for an Inpatient Stay in a Network Hospital will apply.
-You must notify Well Connected within 48 hours or the same day of admission if reasonably possible.
+You must notify Well Connected within 48 hours or the same day of admission if possible.